16/PUSH-NOTIFICATION-SERVER

 A push notification server will handle the message according to the following rules:

-• it MUST extract the public key of the sender from the signature and verify that the payload can be decrypted successfully.
+- it MUST extract the public key of the sender from the signature and verify that the payload can be decrypted successfully.

-• it MUST verify that token_type is supported
+- it MUST verify that

-• it MUST verify that installation_id is non empty
+is supported - it MUST verify that

-• it MUST verify that version is non-zero and greater than the currently stored version for the public key and installation id of the sender, if any
+is non-zero and greater than the currently stored version for the public key and installation id of the sender, if any - it MUST verify that

-• it MUST verify that grant is non empty and according to the specs
+is non empty and according to the specs - it MUST verify that

-• it MUST verify that access_token is a valid uuid
+- it MUST verify that

 If the message can’t be decrypted, the message MUST be discarded.